-Stewardship Commitment Forms provide confirmation of a commitment to support Parish Ministries.
+Stewardship Commitment Cards provide confirmation of a commitment to support Parish Ministries.
 An effort to encourage 100 percent support from the Stewards is essential.
 Consult your bylaws so that you are consistent with existing parish policy regarding participation in parish assemblies and elections.

-Sample letters to support the follow-up program are included in this booklet.
+Sample letters to support the follow-up program are at www.stewardship.goarch.org.
 The Stewardship team should plan to send quarterly follow-up letters through September, followed by a special letter in early December and, if needed, an end-of-year letter.